SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 In Fig.~\ref{fig:failplot_cost}, we present the cost evolution over six days, during which $3\%$ of the satellites experience \glspl{gsl} outages starting on the third day.
 Such failures commonly appear in \gls{leo} satellite networks \cite{Lai2023}.
 The challenge for the routing strategies is to detect this disruption and adapt by rerouting traffic through the \glspl{gsl} of unaffected satellites.
 On the fifth day, the network is restored to its normal state, providing an opportunity to evaluate how effectively the approaches return to regular operation.
 As expected, all the reference schemes experience increased costs during the third and fourth day, when network failures persist.
 This increase is $67.6\%$ for the bent-pipe strategy, which heavily relies on stable \glspl{gsl} and still $23.2\%$ for $k$-shortest paths.
 This increase is due to their inability to efficiently adapt to the reduced availability of \glspl{gsl}, leading to higher congestion.
 In contrast, \sysname demonstrates its resilience by quickly rerouting traffic through unaffected satellites, minimizing the impact on overall costs, which increases less than $10\%$.

 The effect of rerouting data is illustrated in Fig.~\ref{fig:failplot_hops} by analyzing the average number of hops taken by data traversing the network.
 Notably, the majority of data is received in high-population areas near ground stations, allowing for direct transmission to the ground.
 As a result, the average number of hops is close to $1$ for all strategies, and for the bent-pipe strategy, it remains consistently at exactly $1$.
 When network failures occur, the average number of hops for \sysname and NC-\sysname increases significantly compared to the other strategies.
 The gradual increase seen in the figure is an artifact of the running mean.
 This shows that \sysname quickly detects failures and promptly reroutes traffic, effectively mitigating the impact on overall costs.
+A similar effect can be observed for distributed Q-learning with the significant difference that distributed Q-learning is not able to directly return to normal operation as soon as the network recovers.
 In Fig.~\ref{fig:failplots_drop_tp}, we analyze the drop rate and throughput during the failure scenario.
 As expected, the drop rate increases for all reference schemes during the period of \glspl{gsl} outages.
 However, \sysname maintains a significantly lower drop rate compared to the other strategies.
 While the drop rate of $k$-shortest path increases from $5.7\%$ to $7.5\%$ and the drop rate of the bent-pipe strategy from $1.1\%$ to $3.7\%$, \sysname's average drop rate does not exceed $0.7\%$ even during the failures on the third and forth day.
 Note that Dijkstra's drop rate consistently exceeds $12\%$, which is why it is not included in Fig.~\ref{fig:failplot_drop}.
 Correspondingly, the throughput for the reference schemes declines during the failure period, reflecting their inability to manage the rerouting efficiently.
 In contrast, \sysname sustains a throughput that remains close to the data generation rate, showing its resilience also under network failures.